NO TABLES, NO CHAIRS

 No Tables, No Chairs Parade and Concert is a fun-filled and funk-filled journey through the pulsating rhythms of the African Diaspora.

 From the all-day family festival, to the Funk-line parade and evening concert, Mausiki Scales the the Common Ground Collective and friends transform Westside Park into an interactive stage bridging generations of music lovers.
-The event is free and open to all to participate.
+Sponsored by Art on the Atlanta BeltLine, the event is free and open to all to participate.

 Photo Credit: Steve Eberhardt